ylyma/beat-it/README.md

 #### Implementation

 User is prompted to make a selection from a slider to choose a BPM.
 Based on the selection, the time interval between each beat will be calculated and a sound will be played after every interval.

+### Video - Playback [PARTIAL IMPLEMENTATION]

+The app utilises video playback libraries, such as the React Native Video Player to ensure smooth and efficient video playback.
+Users can control playback, pause at specific moments, and seek desired timestamps.
+A custom UI component displays the video and allows seamless navigation through the annotated timeline.

+#### Technical details

+We will be using AWS S3 to store uploaded videos.
+We decided to use a noSQL database as the files uploaded will likely take up alot of space.
+In addition, we decided to implement a cache system to reduce the number of requests sent to the database, to reduce costs and time needed for streaming the video.
+On the upload of a chosen video, a cache object will be sent to the local cache directory in the file system, and the video will also be sent to the Nestjs backend via a post request.
+The backend deposits the video in the bucket with the unique name in the format #video*${userid}*${name}.${fileType} as the key.
+When a video is chosen to be viewed in the frontend, the cache directory will be first checked for the cache object.
+If it does not exist, a get request will extract the video as a ReadableStream from the backend and save it into the cache directory.

 ### Video - Annotations [NOT IMPLEMENTED]